JohnsonWang13/ApiRequest/README.md

 JsonValue.values
 ```

-Can convert to any type when in use
+To convert any type when in use